sekithas/sekithas/README.md

 Aspiring Machine Learning Engineer

-I’m a 16-year-old developer passionate about building cool things with python.
-Right now, I’m learning the fundamentals of computer science and the exciting world of machine learning.
-I love learning something new every day — and I’ll soon be sharing my progress here on GitHub.
+I’m a developer passionate about building cool things with python.
+I like learning something new every day — and I’ll soon be sharing my progress here on GitHub.

 📧 Connect:
 <p align="left">